Is becoming a video game designer right for me?

 How to become a Video Game Designer

 Post-secondary education is often required to hold a position as a game designer.
-Typically a designer can seek education at local technical schools in the subjects of computer graphics, animation and software design.
+Typically a designer can seek education at local technical schools in the subjects of computer graphics, animation and game design.

 Having a passion and a love for video games is essential.
 Game companies are looking for designers who have invested time into gaming, who love playing games, who are familiar with different gaming consoles, and who understand what makes a good game good.
 Active players will be able to bring innovation for improvements, as well as make fixes to currently ineffective and unattractive design elements.